zeek/zeek/scripts/zeekygen/example.zeek.rst

 :tocdepth: 3

-zeexygen/example.zeek
+zeekygen/example.zeek
 =====================
-.. zeek:namespace:: ZeexygenExample
+.. zeek:namespace:: ZeekygenExample

-This is an example script that demonstrates Zeexygen-style documentation.
+This is an example script that demonstrates Zeekygen-style documentation.
 It generally will make most sense when viewing the script's raw source code and comparing to the HTML-rendered version.